http://WhatisTaxed.com: Data-mining the Tax Code

 3. What = "taxable income"

-Condition: Notice the required condition, prescribed by the Secretary in US Tax Regulations CFR Sec.
+Required condition prescribed in US Tax Regulations Sec.
 1.1-1

 Tax imposed = [individual + (citizen OR resident) + alien] + united states + taxable income